Daniel-KM/Omeka-S-module-Next/README.md

   multiple sites, for example the page "About" or "Privacy".
 Of course, the page is a standard page and can be more complex with multiple blocks.
 May be fun.
   This is an equivalent for the [shortcode as a page] in Omeka classic too.
-- Trim properties: sometime metadata have a trailing end of line or leading and trailing whitespace, so they may be hard to find or to compare exactly.
+- Trim property values: remove leading and trailing whitespaces preventively on any resource creation or update, or curatively via the batch edit, so values will be easier to find and to compare exactly (fix [#1258]).
-  This feature allows to remove them via the batch edit feature of resources.

 Installation